BOVGit/chess/README.md

-# chess Ratings of players on chess sites Lichess.org and Chess.com (HTML & CSS & JavaScript)
+Ratings of players on chess sites Lichess.org and Chess.com (HTML & CSS & JavaScript)